isomerpages/ogp-admiraltypri/_cca/Performing Arts/Indian Dance.md

 ##### Frequently Asked Questions:

-1. <b>Any requirements/pre-requisite to enter the CCA?&nbsp;</b><br>
+1. <b>Any requirements/pre-requisite to enter the CCA?</b><br>
 	No, as long as you are interested and have a passion for dance, we welcome you to join us.
 Non-Indians students are welcomed to join us as well.
-2. <b>Is the CCA gender specific?&nbsp;</b><br>
+2. <b>Is the CCA gender specific?</b><br>
 	No, boys and girls are welcome.
 The girls are encouraged to grow long hair.
-3. <b>What do students need to prepare when they are in the CCA?&nbsp;</b><br>Students are required to wear black long tights with school PE top.&nbsp;&nbsp;
+3. <b>What do students need to prepare when they are in the CCA?</b><br>Students are required to wear black long tights with school PE top.
-4. <b>What can they do to help them to prepare themselves to be accepted into the CCA and do well?&nbsp;</b><br>Have a strong interest in dancing, a positive team mindset, and the willingness to put in efforts to learn and improve.
+4. <b>What can they do to help them to prepare themselves to be accepted into the CCA and do well?</b><br>Have a strong interest in dancing, a positive team mindset, and the willingness to put in efforts to learn and improve.

 ##### Photo Gallery